KYUSHU UNIVERSITYe教員ハンドブック

 This office provides students who have disabilities or illnesses with support in securing reasonable accommodation in their learning.

-Full-time faculty members collect, analyze, and disseminate health data for all students, and organize group activities for students with health risks to provide them with guidance about self-care.
+Full-time faculty members gather, analyze, and disseminate health data about the student body as a whole, and organize group activities for students with health risks to provide them with guidance about self-care.

 ○Office for Harassment Prevention and Counseling